 Drawing Tip: Continue to darken areas by drawing over an area with cross-hatching.
 Be sure not to leave any gaps between the lines.

-Notice on the reference image that the red part does not separate the white area with a straight line.
+The reference image shows that the red part does not separate the white area with a straight line.

-Use an eraser to remove some of the graphite to make a jagged edge.
+Use an eraser to remove some graphite and make a jagged edge.

 Use an HB and a 2B pencil to continue adding graphite to the darkest areas of the radish.